Project Dashboard and Notebook

-The Project is a feature that helps students to manage writing projects, deadlines, and reducing distractions coming their way.
-Students need a single place to track assignments and organize their research.
-Pearson Writer is a tool that makes it easy to improve their study habits, avoid procrastination, and juggle all students’ responsibilities.
+The Project is a feature in Pearson Writer that helps students to manage writing projects, deadlines, and reducing distractions coming their way.
+When taking writing projects, students need to take notes and easily manage notes in the project.
+The project management features and note-talking features bring a seamless place for students to improve their studying habits, avoid procrastination, and juggle all students’ responsibilities.

 1. The majority of students make a plan prior to completing a writing assignment.